 3. Extension Tubes

 Whilst an extension tube does not contain any optics, it can very slightly degrade image quality because the centre of the image is being magnified, and thus any optical faults also get magnified.
 Since lenses are at their best in the centre, this generally isn’t too much of an issue, but you will be focusing the lens closer than it was designed to be.
 There’s also loss of light as the extension tube increases the effective f-stop of the lens.
-Having said that, the same thing also usually happens with macro lenses when focused at their MFD, so it is no different relative to a dedicated macro lens.
+Having said that, the same thing also happens with dedicated macro lenses when focused at their MFD.

 Popular Extension Tubes